Garam Masala – How To Use Garam Masala, Recipe And Substitute

 Garam masala is to Indian cuisine what basil is to Italian food, indispensable and traditional.

-It’s a combination of many different spices, blended together to make a traditional Indian spice mix.
+It is a combination of many different spices, blended together which makes it a traditional Indian spice blend.

 You will find garam masala powder in every single Indian kitchen.

 A fascinating fact about this must-have Indian spice is that although it is used in every Indian household, each region, state and household have their very own unique recipe.